 I was excited and somewhat fearful for my night ahead.
+I was going to aSpeed Dating Event!
 I was set and ready to try something new and I was plunging into things with an open mind.
-As I got glammed up to start my journey, I reminded myself that first impressions do count so I made it my duty to look tastefully appealing and not downright trashy.
-You know how single classy ladies do it right?!
+As I got glammed up to start my journey, I reminded myself that first impressions do count so I made it my duty to look tastefully appealing.

 I’m really not going to tell you about alllllllllllllll of the guys, just the five (good and terrible) that stood out the most.
 Okayyyy!!!!

-Tall, not dark and not handsome comes to sit my table.
+Tall, not dark and not handsome comes to sit at my table.
 Conversation started, but he was trying too hard to be funny and it was definitely not working for him.
-He was as funny as the Pope at Easter Communion, nigga please, NEXT!
+He was as funny as the Pope giving Easter Communion, nigga please, NEXT!

 The GOOD ONE!